What Is Ménière Disease?

 Acupuncture is studied as a complementary therapy in Ménière disease, with hypothesized mechanisms that include potential modulation of inner ear microcirculation, influence on fluid homeostasis, reduction of sympathetic activation, and modulation of the local inflammatory response — clinical translation of these findings is still limited.

 Experimental studies in animal models suggest that acupuncture can influence cochlear blood flow and endolymphatic pressure.
-The hypothesis of autonomic nervous system modulation — with possible reduction of sympathetic activity that could compromise inner ear perfusion — is a proposed mechanism, but not confirmed as a clinical determinant in humans.
+Autonomic nervous system modulation — with possible reduction of sympathetic activity that could compromise inner ear perfusion — is a proposed mechanism, but not confirmed as a clinical determinant in humans.

-In clinical practice, acupuncture can help reduce the frequency of attacks, control tinnitus, and improve overall quality of life.
+In clinical practice, acupuncture can help reduce attack frequency, control tinnitus, and improve overall quality of life.
 Periauricular, cervical, and systemic points are frequently used.
-It is an option particularly considered in patients seeking to reduce the need for medication.
+It is an option particularly considered in patients seeking to reduce medication needs.

 Prognosis